pprp/Awesome-Efficient-MoE/README.md

 This repository collects research papers and resources about Mixture-of-Experts (MoE) models and their efficient variants.
 MoE is a machine learning technique that divides a complex task among multiple "expert" neural networks, each specializing in handling different aspects of the input space, coordinated by a gating network that decides which expert(s) to use for each input.
 The contents of papers are in both Chinese and English.

+You can treat it as a blog, and I will update it regularly.
+If you want me to add some papers, please submit an issue or pull request.

 MoE models have gained significant attention in recent years due to their:

 - **Scalability**: Ability to scale model capacity without proportionally increasing computation